Trans-Alaska Pipeline System

 Building oil pipelines in the 1950s and 60s was not difficult in the contiguous United States.
 However, in building the Alaska Pipeline, engineers faced a wide range of difficulties, stemming mainly from the extreme cold and the difficult, isolated terrain.
 The construction of the pipeline was one of the first large-scale projects to deal with problems caused by permafrost, and special construction techniques had to be developed to cope with the frozen ground.
 The project attracted tens of thousands of workers to Alaska due to high wages, long work hours, and paid-for housing, causing a boomtown atmosphere in Valdez, Fairbanks, and Anchorage.

 The first barrel of oil traveled through the pipeline in the summer of 1977, with full-scale production by the end of the year.
 Several notable incidents of oil leakage have occurred since, including those caused by sabotage, maintenance failures, and bullet holes.
-As of 2015, it had shipped over 17 Goilbbl of oil.
-The pipeline has been shown capable of delivering over two million barrels of oil per day but nowadays usually operates at a fraction of maximum capacity.
+As of 2026, it had shipped over 19 billion barrels of oil.
+The pipeline has been shown capable of delivering over 2 million barrels of oil per day but currently operates at a fraction of maximum capacity, around 470,000 barrels per day.
 If flow were to stop or throughput were too little, the line could freeze.
 The pipeline could be extended and used to transport oil produced from controversial proposed drilling projects in the nearby Arctic National Wildlife Refuge (ANWR).